AlexBaldman/Jeopardish/README.md

 ## Wireframe

 ![Wireframe](https://res.cloudinary.com/alexbaldman/image/upload/v1591716508/Jeopardish/wireframe.png)

-Alex Trebek asks you a question when you press the button, press again to reveal answer.
-May also include further context about each question in the further info box.
+Alex Trebek provides a comforting presence as potential Jeopardy contestants can click a button to randomly generate question/answer pairs like flash cards.

 #### MVP

 - Create basic page with Trebek in foreground, Jeopardy stage in the background
 - Pull random Jeopardy practice question/answer pairs - like flashcards for Jeopardy practice - from external API
-- Render API data on page into a div
+- Render API data on page into a div or divs
-- Style div so that question and answer appear in a word-bubble coming from our inimitable host
+- Possibly style div so that question and answer appear in a word-bubble coming from our inimitable host, or otherwise display data so that it can be clearly read
-- Create button to get question / reveal answer / get next question (may divide into separate buttons with different functionality)
+- Create button to get question & answer, and clear next question before populating next question when clicked again (possibly can divide into separate buttons with different functionality)

 #### Post-MVP